Skip to main content

 We keep strictly to the rules of medical confidentiality.
 If you are not the patient, but are complaining on their behalf, you must have their permission to do so.
 An authority signed by the person concerned will be needed, unless they are incapable (because of illness or infirmity) of providing this.
 A Third Party Consent Form is provided below.

-• we will acknowledge your concern within 2 working days
+- We will acknowledge your concern within 5 working days

-If after dealing with the Practice or the Local Health Board Concerns Team you are still not satisfied with the response, you may refer your concern to the Public Services Ombudsman for Wales.
+If after dealing with the Practice you are still not satisfied with the response, you may refer your concern to the Public Services Ombudsman for Wales.

 Telephone: 0300 790 0203